YONSEI-A-EYE/.github/profile/README.md

 <br>

 - **Parenting Advice**<br>
 Did you know that each and every baby has unique temperaments?
 Test your child's temperament with 9 questions!
 According to the result, we offer personalized parenting advice.
 It enables parents to understand their child's temperament and take care of them.
 Tell A-EYE about your parenting concerns.
 A-EYE will provide parenting solutions based on your child's age and temperament.
-A-EYE can provide perfect parenting solutions for our child with Google's generative AI, Bard.
+A-EYE can provide perfect parenting solutions for our child with generative AI.

 ### User Interface
 ![004](https://user-images.githubusercontent.com/76640742/228591672-f44764e5-c3d9-4ad3-80e8-441fb0b186e9.png)